treyhunner/treyhunner.github.com/source/_posts/2016-03-15-regular-expressions-in-python-webinar.markdown

 Having trouble making your regular expressions **readable**?

-I'm doing a 90 minute webinar to show you how to write **readable regular expression**.
+I'm doing a 90 minute webinar to show you how to write **readable regular expressions**.

 You can [sign up here](http://regex.eventbrite.com/?aff=blog).